CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex05_Connect_Defender_XDR.md

     | take 20
     ```

-## Results
+## Summary

 After completing this lab you have:

 - Connected a Microsoft Sentinel workspace to the Microsoft Defender portal for a unified security operations experience.
-- Confirmed that the Microsoft Defender XDR data connector is connected (automatically, via onboarding) or connected it manually from the Azure portal.
+- Confirmed that the Microsoft Defender XDR data connector is connected (automatically, via onboarding)
 - Explored Microsoft Sentinel content in the Defender portal and run an advanced hunting query.